 and when not immediately required for the purposes of this Act may be invested in any investment authorised by law as in force immediately before the coming into operation of the Trustees Amendment Act 1997 for the purpose of the investment of trust funds.

 [Section 40 amended by No. 1 of 1997 s.
-18.]
+18; No. 28 of 2006 s.
+349.]

 41. Authority’s powers to deal in lands for disposal